aseem-keyal/autoPG/README.md

 9. Click "Allow" (this will give the script permission to modify the contents of your document)
 10. The tab will close and the script will run, asking the user to add a PG for each word it has a PG for

+Step 8 will eventually be obviated, if/when I am able to publish the script as an Add On for Google Docs

 Current Issues
 ==============
 1. Currently only works for words with spaces before and after (e.g. " Aachen " but not " Aachen,")